emmt/TiPi/info/vectors.md

 * Method `public Vector create()` creates a new vector of the vector space with undefined contents.

-* Method `public Vector create(double alpha)` creates a new vector of the vector space with all components set to the given value `alpha`.

 * Method `protected void _copy(Vector dst, Vector src)` copies the contents of a vector into another one: `dst[i] = src[i]` (for all `i`).